grzegorzfranus/test/README.md

 ## Overview

-Ansible role that installs chrony as a client or server.
+Ansible role to install and configure chrony NTP client.

 Chronyd is a daemon for synchronisation of the system clock.